StephanTie/scriptcase_prod/README.md

-**How to install Scriptcase generated php applications on docker with nginx-proxy using nginx and mysql with ssl access **
+**How to install Scriptcase generated php applications on docker with nginx-proxy using nginx and mysql with ssl access ** ** Additional solved the portability issue with wkhtmltopdf by generating a container for it                            **
 date: 15–11–2021

 **Introduction**